jcarenza/allisoncarenza/src/posts/falling-love-over-tacos.md

 ---
-title: 'Falling in love over tacos&#8230;'
+title: 'Falling in love over tacos...'
 description: '<p>Natalie and Jeff met at a friends party.
 They went for the tasty mexican food, but left with much more. [&hellip;]</p>
 '
 publishDate: 'Dec 14, 2012'
 author: 'Allison Carenza'
 heroImage: '/media/nandj6.jpg'
-alt: 'Falling in love over tacos&#8230;'
+alt: 'Falling in love over tacos...'
 slug: 'falling-love-over-tacos'
-category: ['Weddings Photos']
+category: ['Wedding Photos']
 tags: ['Engagement Photography','Engagement Photos','Wedding Photography']
 ---

 <p style="text-align: center;">Natalie and Jeff met at a friends party.
 They went for the tasty mexican food, but left with much more.
 Their connection was immediate and the love has proven lasting!
-The rest is history, and now they&#8217;re getting ready to merge their families forever.</p>
+The rest is history, and now they&apos;re getting ready to merge their families forever.</p>
 <p style="text-align: center;">I had the privilege of  being their engagement photographer last Tuesday.
 We tooled around the city to some of my favorite spots, and laughed, and made memories.</p>
 <p style="text-align: center;">Thank you Jeff and Natalie letting me share in such an important time.
 I had a blast and I hope you did too!</p>
 <p style="text-align: center;">xoxo</p>